If you are visiting Houston in Texas, one attraction we can highly recommend you spend some time at is the Space Center Houston.

 Are there different ticket types and experiences at the Space Center?

-There are a number of different ticket options for Space Center, which are the standard ticket, the Lunch with an Astronaut experience, and the Level 9 Tour.
+There are a number of different ticket options for Space Center.
+These are:

 The standard entry ticket gets you access to all the exhibits in the Space Center as well as the tram tour of NASA Johnson Space Center.
 This is the ticket included on the Houston City Pass.